Mufurun/interactiveMap/README.md

 - [ ] use something like satelite imagery later, but right now I am using just a normal map

 # Distribution
- - This is not publicly available.
+ - All data are not publicly available.
- - The repo is private, so only those permitted are accessible.
+ - The repo is public.